junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Dean!"
 Castiel cries out, startled, turning to him.

 "This is madness!"
 Martin grumbles, fumbles in his pocket.
 He casts a match and throws it at the edge of the sigil on the floor.
-A ring of fire encircles around Dean and Castiel as they're distracted.
+A ring of fire encircles Dean and Castiel as they're distracted.

 "What are you doing?!
 Let me out!"
 Dean snaps.
 Blood is still pouring out fast.